 Love vs. Addiction

-There is a fine line between a love of something and an addiction to something.
+There is a fine line between a love of something and addiction to something.
 I would argue that Music Addiction Disorder would be hard to really pin down because I don’t really believe that someone can develop a harmful, life-ruining addiction to music.

 That’s why I love the word melomania so much.
 It clearly spells out the fact that some people, me and you guys out there reading this, have an almost uncontrollable love for music.
 At times it could even come off as insane in some ways.